 Each of the following areas should be reviewed during each inspection of all industrial radiography licensees.

+Specific Guidance

+The inspection should verify whether the licensee meets the specific regulatory requirements in Part 34.

-03.01 FE-1:The licensee control access and prevent loss of licensed material so as to limit radiation exposure to workers and members of the public to values below 10 CFR Part 20 limits.
+03.01 FE-1:The licensee’s control access and prevention of loss of licensed material so as to limit radiation exposure to workers and members of the public to values below 10 CFR Part 20 limits.

 Security.
 Through direct observation and licensee staff interviews, determine that all entrances to radiographic facilities are normally closed, locked or otherwise secured to prevent unauthorized entry.
-This should include main facility gates, main building entrances, doors to radiographic storage facilities.
+This should include main facility gates, main building entrances, and doors to radiographic storage facilities.